Brenda Russell: 2000s

 Russell returned to her solo career in 2000 with the album Paris Rain, released on Hidden Beach Records, with contributions from Carole King, Dave Koz and Sheila E. The album saw Russell move away from the pop market toward a more adult-oriented sound.
 In 2003, she signed to the new UK label Dome Records and released the compilation album So Good, So Right: The Best of Brenda Russell.
 Her eighth studio album, Between the Sun and the Moon, was released by Dome in 2004.

 In 2005, a musical version of Alice Walker's The Color Purple opened on Broadway.
 Produced by Oprah Winfrey, the show's score was written by Russell and lyricists-composers Allee Willis and Stephen Bray.
 Russell and her co-writers were nominated for a Tony Award (for Best Score) and a Grammy Award (in the Best Musical Show Album category).

 In 2015, Russell, after making her home in Los Angeles for 30 years, took up residence in Texas.

 In 2016, Russell received a Grammy for The Color Purple in the category of Best Musical Theater Album.

 Legacy

 The hook from Russell's song "Piano in the Dark" was heard in the dance club hit "I Cry" by Flo Rida, who actually sampled the song "Cry (Just a Little)" by the Bingo Players, which interpolates "Piano in the Dark".

+Russell's song "A Little Bit of Love" has been sampled more than a dozen times.
+Notable uses are "Still Not a Player" by Big Pun (1998), "I Want You" by Thalía (2003), "The Way" by Ariana Grande (2013), and "What I Wanna" by MoStack (2018).

 When asked in an interview which songs they wished they had written, the British band Hot Chip listed Russell's track "Way Back When" from her 1979 album debut solo album.